mquery

 We assume that mquery is hosted at http://localhost, and Keycloak is hosted at http://localhost:8080.
 Change the URLs as necessary for your deployment.

 Warning the proces is tricky, and right now it’s missing a proper validation.
 It’s possible to lock yourself out (by enabling auth before configuring it correctly).
-If you do this, you have to disable auth manually, by running redis-cli (sudo docker-compose exec redis redis-cli for docker) and executing HMSET plugin:Mquery auth_enabled "".
+If you do this, you have to disable auth manually, by running redis-cli (sudo docker compose exec postgres psql -U postgres --dbname mquery for docker) and executing delete from configentry where key='auth_enabled';.

 Step 0 (optional): enable auth in non-enforcing mode